Skip to Content Top

 In a relative adoption, a child's relative - often a grandparent - adopts them from their biological parents.
 In most relative adoption cases, the child's biological parents have to voluntarily terminate their parental rights for the adoption to move forward.
 However, if the parents are engaged in a dependency case and fail to prove their fitness as caretakers, a court may terminate their parental rights and allow the relative adoption to move forward with the parent's consent.

-How Does the Adoption Process Work?
+Understanding the Adoption Process in Nevada

 To adopt a child in Nevada, the prospective parent (or parents) must: